 Introducing the Commons Stack: Infrastructure for Scalable Community Collaboration

-Solving the World’s Biggest Problems with Cyber-Physical Commons Management
+Addressing the World’s Biggest Challenges with Cyber-Physical Commons Management

 Giveth and BlockScience are teaming up to build the Commons Stack, with the goal of forwarding the discipline of token engineering and creating a digital infrastructure for commons-based peer production.
 This project is born out of the research done by Dr. Michael Zargham on alternative funding and governance mechanisms, with POCs being built at ETHDenver, ETHParis, and the Odyssey hackathon through the spring of 2019.
 We aim to address the world’s biggest problems by building continuously funded digital economies based around community causes to bring about positive change in the world through cyber-physical commons management.
 Read more about why this is important to Giveth’s mission, and why we think ‘The Future of Giving is Crowdfunding the Commons’.

 What is a ‘Commons’, and Why Such a Bold Claim?